inkVerb/VIP/501-shell/Lesson-09.md

 *Note the title of the web browser is "Editor" because we set the `<title>` tag*

-*Review "pieces" on our SQL table...*
+*Observe changes to pieces on our SQL table...*

 | **3** ://phpMyAdmin **> pieces**